quinn-rs/quinn/quinn/examples/README.md

 ## HTTPS File Serving Example

 The `https` example shows how to request a file on the `server` from the `client` over HTTPS.
+This is HTTP/0.9, which is a toy protocol that's much simpler than real HTTP, especially HTTP/3.

 1. HTTPS Server (`http_server.rs`)